Zywave/booster/src/_areas/design-system/components/tables.md

 ![Example of a table with row level actions.](/images/table-columnlevelactions.svg "Example of a table with row level actions.")

-* When there are 2 or more actions they can be separated by 10px of padding.
+* When there are 1-2 actions they can remain as separate buttons.
+* Separate 2 actions by 10px of padding.
+* When there are 3+ actions consider using a 'more' button dropdown.

 ![Example of a table with multiple row level actions.](/images/table-withmultipleactions.svg "Example of a table with multiple row level actions.")